-5.6.11 Open in External Viewer
+5.6.13 Open in External Viewer

 Opens the selected records in a specialized viewer application such as Preview, Safari, or Mail.
 Folders and mailboxes will open in a new window in EagleFiler.
+If you open an e-mail, the message that's displayed in Mail is the message that's stored in EagleFiler's library, not the original message that was imported from Mail (which might already have been deleted).